 - Slushy or icy conditions on some slopes based on the time of day.

 Méribel is one of the most well-known of the ski resorts in the French Alps and for many good reasons.
-The resort consists of a huge ski area surrounding one central village and several satellite villages such as Mottaret and Méribel-Village (which is, confusingly, different to the central Méribel village).
-The majority of the cute shops, great restaurants and happening bars are sited in central Méribel though all villages have direct access to lifts and the slopes.
+The resort consists of a huge ski area surrounding one central village and several satellite villages such as Mottaret and Méribel-Village (which is, confusingly, different to the main Méribel village called Meribel Center).
+The majority of the cute shops, great restaurants and happening bars are in Méribel Center though all villages have direct access to lifts and the slopes.

 Situated on one side of the steep valley, the main village is quaint and charming, despite the fact it was purpose built.
 Most of the buildings are chalets but even the biggest hotels are restricted in height and are built primarily of wood, stone and slate.
 This is thanks to a strict building code written and enforced by the British colonel, Peter Lindsay, who founded the resort in 1939.
 He demanded that all architecture be in harmony with traditional Savoyard style.

-Although most of the action is in the bottom of the village (called Méribel Centre) along Route de la Montee and Route du Centre, chalets and hotels spread well up the mountain, meaning that many skiers will use the public bus system regularly.
+Although most of the action is in the bottom of the village along Route de la Montee and Route du Centre, chalets and hotels spread well up the mountain, meaning that many skiers will use the public bus system regularly.

 Unlike many other purpose-built ski areas, Méribel feels almost like a community where ‘real people’ would live – there are markets selling local delicacies such as saucisson (cured sausages) and cheese and some lovely stores selling anything from designer ski gear to tacky souvenirs.